codingjoe/joeflow/docs/tutorial/index.rst

 ========

-The following tutorial should give you a quick overview on how to write a process, integrate it into your Django application and write robust and automated tests.
+The following tutorial should give you a quick overview on how to write a workflow, integrate it into your Django application and write robust and automated tests.

 Before we get started make you you have the package installed.
 Simply install